jiyfeng/uva-advanced-nlp/README.md

 ### 4.1 Assignments

+and the breakdowns of the 100 points of this course:

 - Reading assignments (40%): there are ten assignments, one for each week when we have paper presentations.
 For each week, students can choose one of the three papers presented in that week to write a short summary.
-The submission due of each assignment is Thursday of the same week, 11:59PM.
+The submission due of each assignment is **Thursday** of the same week, 11:59PM.
-	- Please use this [template](template/reading-assignment-template.tex) to finish the reading assignments.
+	- Please use this [template](files/reading-assignment-template.tex) to finish the reading assignments.
 	- Please submit your assignment via Collab in pdf format.
 	- For further information, here is a [guideline of writing a good paper summary](http://web2.uconn.edu/ahking/How_to_Summarize_a_Research_Article.pdf).
 - Paper presentation/discussion (40%)